 Cream puffs are basically profiteroles with a sweet custard filling or eclairs without the chocolate icing.
 This dessert is a classic French favorite.
 I still recall making these in my pastry course in culinary school, trying desperately to make them as light and fluffy as possible.

 There used to be only the classic vanilla custard cream puff but there are now many variations on the filling.
-You can make a green tea flavor, chocolate, strawberry, nutella, and yes, even pumpkin.
-Custards are fairly simple to prepare, just think of it as cooked eggs with milk.
+You can make a green tea flavor, chocolate, strawberry, Nutella, and yes, even pumpkin.
+Custards are fairly simple to prepare, just think of them as cooked eggs with milk.

 Even before I filled the shells, my mom said that they looked delicious - I would say that's very promising.

 Cut the tops off and you can see just how light and fluffy the pastry is.
 Fill the profiteroles, dust with powdered sugar, and bite in!

 I was a little nervous about how strong the pumpkin flavor would be, but these pumpkin cream puffs were perfect!
 The pumpkin was not too strong but present, while the profiteroles were light but could still hold the cream.
 A little powdered sugar is a must since it adds a little extra sweetness.
 All in all, a success!

 For more cream puff inspiration check out these key lime cream puffs!

 CUSTARD FILLING ALL THE WAY! to hell with that whipped cream crap!